Understanding HIPAA Incidental Disclosures: Examples and Best Practices

 We specialize in working with professional service organizations like law firms, accounting firms (CPAs), and wealth management.
 However, eSudo have helped other business such as non-profit organizations, manufacturing and other small businesses after we have reviewed their needs and determined if they are good fit for our services.

-eSudo is not a traditional IT support company; we focus on security first, and IT support happens to be part of the security services.
+eSudo is not a traditional computer support company; we focus on security first, and computer support happens to be part of the security services.
 In the dynamic landscape of network security, a proactive approach is key to safeguarding your business.
 It’s not a one-time event but an ongoing commitment to keep your systems resilient against evolving threats.
 With the rise of a mobile workforce and the omnipresence of phishing attempts or social engineering or AI, educating your employees, continuous monitoring and proactive support are vital to prevent data breaches.

 If your business is looking for break-fix support or hourly IT services, we may not be for you because we cannot fully manage your risks and more importantly, it creates a trust issue in our relationship.
 Under a “break-fix” model, there is a fundamental conflict of interest between your business and eSudo.